-Team members are selected by the IEP Steering Committee with a view to providing each participating institution with an appropriate mix of knowledge, skills, objectivity and international perspective.
+Team members are selected by the IEP Steering Committee with a view to providing each participating institution with an appropriate mix of knowledge, skills, objectivity and international perspective, as well as experience in the chosen focus area of the management of research and use of research results.
 IEP will take into account any concerns over conflicts of interest that may exist and will make an informed decision over the final composition of the team.